River City (TV series): History

 His original commission for the soap only covered the first three episodes, however, Greenhorn planned to stick around to help contribute to what he hoped would become a Scottish household soap opera.

 He also wanted to stick around to help the soap become a "drama factory" to open doors to actors, writers and crews to get into the television industry.
 BBC Scotland began building a purpose-built backlot, studio facility and office accommodation on an old whisky and vodka bottling plant in Dumbarton.
 This would be the setting for the show and helped for the BBC to build Shieldinch from scratch.

-The soap's title, The Shore, was dropped by the BBC and Greenhorn suggested simply calling it Sheildinch, but this was rejected.
-In a brainstorming session, the final decision was River City People, although this was later shortened to River City.
-The BBC kept the name of the new soap opera a secret until its inception, simply referring it to as "the Scottish Soap".

-The first episode aired on Tuesday 24 September 2002 on BBC One Scotland.
-Over 700,000 viewers tuned into the first episode of River City.
-The show was branded "River Shitty" in its early days.
+The soap's title, The Shore, was dropped by the BBC and Greenhorn suggested simply calling it Shieldinch, but this was rejected.
+In a brainstorming session, the final decision was "River City People", although this was later shortened to "River City".
+The BBC kept the name of the new soap opera a secret until its inception, simply referring it to as "The Scottish soap".
+The first episode aired on Tuesday 24 September 2002 on BBC One Scotland, and over 700,000 viewers tuned into the first episode of River City.
+However, the show was branded "River Shitty" in its early days.

 In November 2017, a short crossover episode of the show was made for Children in Need and featured several of the show's characters meeting characters from Scottish sitcom Scot Squad.

 In March 2020, production of River City was halted due to the COVID-19 pandemic, and filming recommenced in August 2020.

-In place of new episodes, a select number of "classic" episodes were aired.
-Then from October 2023, River City began a multi-series format.
-The soap now airs as three distinct series a year with breaks of six weeks in between.
-Each series runs for 11 weeks, twice-weekly.
+In place of new episodes, a select number of "classic" episodes were aired which BBC Scotland called "River City Rewind".

+From October 2023, River City began a multi-series format.
+The soap aired as three distinct series a year with breaks of six weeks in between.
+Each series ran for 11 weeks, twice-weekly.

 In March 2025, BBC Scotland announced that the series would broadcast its final episodes in September 2026.
-The press release cited the reason for the decision as "a significant change in audience behaviour away from long-running series".
+The press release cited the reason for the decision as "a significant change in audience behaviour away from long-running series", although there had been prior reports of it being host to a toxic work environment.
+Filming ended on 24 April 2026 with the final episode being broadcast on 31 August 2026.

 Setting

-River City is set in Shieldinch, a fictional district in the west end of Glasgow, the largest city in Scotland.
-Shieldinch was founded in 1860 and was known for its shipyard (the local pub is named "The Tall Ship", which is a tribute to the area's shipbuilding heritage).
-The name is derived from the real districts of Whiteinch and Shieldhall, located on opposite banks of the River Clyde.
-Filming takes place on a set built specifically for the soap opera in the nearby town of Dumbarton.
+River City was set in Shieldinch, a fictional district in the west end of Glasgow, the largest city in Scotland.
+Shieldinch was founded in 1860 and was known for its shipyard (the local pub is named "The Tall Ship", which was a tribute to the area's shipbuilding heritage).
+The name was derived from the real districts of Whiteinch and Shieldhall, located on opposite banks of the River Clyde.
+Filming took place on a set built specifically for the soap opera in the nearby town of Dumbarton.
+The permanent set was based at the former Dumbarton Studios property, and was demolished and cleared in July 2026.